surekhabiradar885/LoginAppDemo/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## What to improve

+Route Guard of Ngrx can be implemented to authentificate/decide whether the user can or not access the component.Lazy loading feature modules can be implemented for improving the performence.
+There should be a forgot password option and cancel button on the login page.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.